OccupyMars2025/OccupyMars2025/README.md

+# I'm preparing for the Graduate Entrance Examination which will be held on 2022/12/24 - 12/25.
+The exam includes the Tsinghua Computer Science 912 test.
+So currently I'm only studying projects related to computer architecture, OS, network and algorithm  before 2022/12/26.

 # Production efficiency defines everything and everyone no matter you like it or not.
 # STFW
 # RTFM
 # RTFSC

 # Your customer : I need the function of XXX some days later.
 # Then you need to figure out how to implement the function by yourself and implement it on time.